gravitational/teleport/rfd/0180-sso-mfa.md

 lock a user's SSO MFA device and not their entire SSO user.
 Or in the case of an Auth Connector misconfiguration for MFA update/delete the auth connector.

+An IdP admin could also remove the user from the IdP service app configured for SSO MFA to lock out specific users from using SSO MFA.

 Note: The SSO MFA flow has an auth connector check built into both sides of the challenge/response cycle, so a change to the auth connector configuration to disable MFA would act the same as a lock on the SSO MFA device directly.